Monthly Money for Food (SNAP)

 You can buy fresh and healthy food at many locations, including local grocery stores, department stores like Wal-Mart and Target, farmer’s markets and even online.

 Yes!
-Many seniors in Minnesota are eligible for multiple programs that help end hunger.
-The team at Second Harvest Heartland can work with you to determine which benefits you qualify for, including finding the nearest food shelf or food pantry in your area and signing up for SNAP.
+Many seniors in Minnesota are eligible for multiple programs.
+The Care Center team can work with you to determine which benefits you qualify for.

 In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), religious creed, disability, age, political beliefs, or reprisal or retaliation for prior civil rights activity.